gkorpal/minimal-gross/README.md

 - The `ref/` directory contains outputs for all 13 values of `d`.
 For example, `$ sage cm.sage 163` will generate `cm_163.txt` that contains all 81 possible Gram matrices.

 #### B.2 `CM_Gross_finite_cases`
-Contains the script that computes the LLL-reduced Gram matrix of the Gross lattice for the CM curves over $\mathbb{Q}$ whose $N_E$ is smaller than 37.
+Contains the script that computes the Eisenstein reduced Gram matrix of the Gross lattice for the CM curves over $\mathbb{Q}$ whose $N_E$ is smaller than 37.
 - One can run the script by navigating to this directory and then executing `$ sage cm_finite.sage <d>` where `<d>` is the absolute value of the CM discriminant of one of the 5 CM curves over $\mathbb{Q}$, namely $\{3,4,7,8,11\}$.
 - The `ref/` directory contains outputs for all 5 values of `d`.
 For example, `$ sage cm_finite.sage 8` will generate `cases_8.txt` that contains all 3 Gram matrices of interest.

 #### B.3 `family_20`
-Contains the script that computes LLL-reduced Gram matrices of all maximal orders with the first successive minima equal to 20 and lying in $B_{p}$ for $p \equiv c \pmod {20}$ lying between M and N.
+Contains the script that computes Eisenstein reduced Gram matrices of all maximal orders with the first successive minima equal to 20 and lying in $B_{p}$ for $p \equiv c \pmod {20}$ lying between M and N.
 - One can run the script by navigating to this directory and then executing `$ sage fam20.sage <c> <M> <N>` where `<c>` is $\{1,3,5,\ldots,17,19\}$ and $0<M<N$.
 - The `ref/` directory contains outputs for all 10 values of `c`.
 For example, `$ sage fam20.sage 19 1 500` will generate `fam20_19_1_500.txt` that contains all 10 Gram matrices of interest.
 In particular, from `fam20_11_1_500.txt` and `fam20_19_1_500.txt`, one can observe that for the prime families like $p \equiv 11 \pmod{20}$ and $p \equiv 19 \pmod{20}$, all curves lie over $\mathbb{F}_p$ and the Gram matrices are one of the four types.